Jacreator/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The file 5-print_numbers.c prints single digit numbers The file 6-print_numberz.c prints single digit numbers using putchar function only The file 7-print_tebahpla.c print alphabets in reverse order
+The file 5-print_numbers.c prints single digit numbers The file 6-print_numberz.c prints single digit numbers using putchar function only The file 7-print_tebahpla.c print alphabets in reverse order The file 8-print_base16.c produce the output of base 16 numbers